Affordable limited representation.

 Labor Union representation at more than 50% off market rates

 Trying to start a union?
 Call me, and don't worry about any fee.
-This is the firm's pro bono specialty.
+This is the firm's pro bono passion.

 This site is for general information only, and creates no attorney-client relationship.
 Sending inquiries to the firm does not create an attorney-client relationship.